 St Joseph’s has formal written protocols in place to address complaints and grievances.
-These protocols are in line with the Catholic Schools Office Complaints and Grievances Resolution Policy, developed to provide a consistent approach for all diocesan schools.
+These protocols are in line with the Catholic Schools Office Complaints Resolution Policy, developed to provide a consistent approach for all diocesan schools.
 This policy aims to address the concerns of parents and carers and the wider community.
 These concerns may include children’s learning, behaviour and welfare, school organisation and management, student health and safety issues.

 The schools of the Maitland-Newcastle Diocese are committed to living the values of the Gospel.
 In the spirit of justice, peace, love and reconciliation, we aim to:

 - Develop a positive and collaborative partnership between home and school

 - Understand the needs of students and families